Syrian insurgents capture central city of Hama in another blow to Syrian president

 The Syrian army said it has withdrawn from Hama after insurgents broke through its defenses marking another setback for President Bashar Assad, days after losing the country's largest city.
 The Syrian army said it redeployed from Hama and took positions outside the city to protect the lives of civilians.

 The insurgents's next target is likely to be the central city of Homs, the country’s third largest.
-Homs, which is about 40 kilometers (25 miles) south of Hama, is the gate to the capital Damascus, President Bashar Assad's seat of power as well as the coastal region that is a base of support for him.
+Homs, which is about 40 kilometers (25 miles) south of Hama, is the gate to the capital Damascus, Assad's seat of power and the coastal region that is a base of support for him.

 Abu Mohammed al-Golani, the de facto leader of the Syrian insurgency announced in a video message that the insurgency reached the city of Hama in a “conquering that is not vengeful, but one of mercy and compassion.”